flatcar/flatcar-website/content/blog/2023-12-18-torcx-deprecation-for-systemd-sysext.md

 **Docker 24 incoming**

-On a closing note, moving from custom torcx docker / containerd ebuilds to upstream Gentoo ones significantly eases the maintenance burden and makes integration of major version updates significantly easier.
+Moving from custom torcx docker / containerd ebuilds to upstream Gentoo ones significantly eases the maintenance burden and makes integration of major version updates significantly easier.
 So the new Alpha versions also ship docker 24, which is a major version bump from version 20 currently in Beta and Stable, as well as the latest containerd.

 We also expect future releases to upgrade to new major versions significantly faster.

+**The future ahead**

+We're planning to leverage sysext to a much higher extend in the future.
+We're already tracking adding popular tools like [podman](https://github.com/flatcar/Flatcar/issues/112) and [WASM](https://github.com/flatcar/Flatcar/issues/993) as optional, but officially supported, Flatcar features.
+In the long term, Flatcar users will be empowered to compose the exact feature sets they need, at provisioning time.